calum/jigsaw-builder/README.md

 # Jig-Saw Builder
 This module is used to build a jig-saw from an image file.

-TODO :
-* incorrect pixels are being coloured from getPixelColor(x,y)
-* fix the jig-saw pixel colouring function

-### Note
-This project is still in development

 ## Example Usage
 ```js
 var jigsawBuilder = require('jigsaw-builder')